Petewg/harbour-list/README.md

 - Pete [This is an alphabetical list of Harbour functions](https://github.com/Petewg/harbour-core/wiki)
 - Juan Luis Gamero [Documentation for the Harbour Languaje](https://github.com/zgamero/sandbox/wiki)

+#### How-to
+- Alexander S. Kresin - [Harbour for beginners](https://www.kresin.ru/en/hrbfaq.html) How to install the Harbour and compile on it your program.
+Features of the Harbour.

 #### Books
 - [Clipper Tutorial: a Guide to Open Source Clipper(s)](https://en.wikibooks.org/wiki/Clipper_Tutorial:_a_Guide_to_Open_Source_Clipper(s))
 - [Enchiridion of Harbour](https://github.com/Petewg/HarbourEnchiridion) (in the making...)